josephkerkhof/americas-football-team/README.md

 ## Data Cleaning & Sentiment Analysis [Python]

 After collecting the tweets, I cleaned the text by stripping out special characters.
-Then I ran the tweets thru the sentiment analysis tool.
+Then I ran the tweets thru the sentiment analysis tool called [TextBlob](https://github.com/sloria/TextBlob/).
 Each team had a data frame stored in a separate object, which eased the exporting to a CSV file.

 ## Results [R]